uhub/awesome-actionscript-sorted/README.md

 * [SiON](https://github.com/keim/SiON) - Flash Software Synthesizer
 * [january](https://github.com/richvreeland/january) - Generative music tool that involves licking snowflakes.
 * [cmp](https://github.com/cenfun/cmp) - cenfun music player
 * [AS3-SoundFont-Parser](https://github.com/robsheely/AS3-SoundFont-Parser) - An as3 utility library for reading SoundFont (sf2) files and extracting their samples as wavs.
 The project contains a demo application "SoundFontParserDemo.mxml" in the demo folder.
 It shows how to use the library to extract the sample waveforms as WAV files.
-It also show a crude way to generate music from MIDI files, based on the DemoMidi application from the tonfall audio library (http://code.google.com/p/tonfall/.)
+* [actionscript-publisher](https://github.com/ahyswang/actionscript-publisher) - live-streaming to EdgeCast via RTMP from a web browser.
 * [as3-audio](https://github.com/singuerinc/as3-audio) - Audio Management in Actionscript
 * [Pronto](https://github.com/MoxieUSA/Pronto) - Pronto is an ActionScript 3 framework that provides simple solutions to common Flash needs such as playing videos, service requests, view management, and audio management.
 * [standingwave3-addons](https://github.com/charlesclements/standingwave3-addons) - This Actionscript (AS3) framework was created to facilitate use of the powerful standingwave3 audio framework developed by maxl0rd written with Adobe Alchemy.
 This codebase was birthed out of the need for an easy audio looping solution.
 Examples of use are provided.
 The standingwave3 framework is available here: https://github.com/maxl0rd/standingwave3